 Employees who have occasion to drive any Board-owned vehicle and/or transport students shall annually provide the Superintendent with a copy of their driving record from the Kentucky Department of Transportation.
 Any traffic citation received during the year shall be reported to the Superintendent prior to driving a Board-owned vehicle or transporting students.

+Board Owned Vehicles

+With authorization of the Superintendent, the use of Board-owned/leased vehicles shall be governed by the following guidelines:

+Vehicles shall be used only in the performance of assigned duties and job requirements,

+Vehicles shall not be used for commercial purposes, and

+Unless otherwise authorized by the Superintendent, vehicles shall not carry passengers other than Board employees.

+Employees assigned full-time use of Board-owned vehicles shall be on call twenty-four (24) hours a day to perform services required by their job responsibilities.
+Except for commuting to and from work or an occasional minimal detour for personal reasons, employees shall not use Board-owned/leased vehicles for personal use.

+Use shall be authorized in compliance with state and federal guidelines including IRS requirements for reporting taxable income.

-PERSONNEL AB03.1321
+PERSONNEL DW03.1321

 (Continued)